Cal Raleigh Player Props: Mariners vs. Twins

-On Thursday, Cal Raleigh (.364 on-base percentage in past 10 games, 64 points above season-long percentage) and the Seattle Mariners play the Minnesota Twins, whose starting pitcher will be Pablo Lopez.
-First pitch is at 3:40 PM ET.
+On Monday, Cal Raleigh (.571 slugging percentage in past 10 games, including three home runs) and the Seattle Mariners play the Minnesota Twins, whose starting pitcher will be Kenta Maeda.
+First pitch is at 7:40 PM ET.

-He had a hitless performance in his previous game (0-for-4) against the Twins.
+In his most recent game, he went 1-for-3 against the Blue Jays.

 Cal Raleigh Game Info & Props vs. the Twins